dremaster/miqu-1-70b/README.md

 <s> [INST] QUERY_1 [/INST] ANSWER_1</s> [INST] QUERY_2 [/INST] ANSWER_2</s>...
 ```

-Beware that some backends (like llama.cpp) add bos already (by default), so you don't need prepend it yourself.
+Beware that some backends (like llama.cpp) add bos already (by default), so you don't need to prepend it yourself.

 ## Settings